Higher School of Economics: Controversy

+In 2020, several teachers were fired from the university, including Yelena Lukyanova, Alexander Kynev, Kirill Martynov, and others.
+It is believed that the reason for their firing was their public criticism of that year's amendments to the Russian Constitution.
+Some of those fired filed a lawsuit demanding 550,000 rubles as compensation for moral damage, but the Basmanny Court of Moscow refused.
+In February 2021, the Higher School of Economics terminated the contract with guest teacher Anna Vellikok; the official reason for the termination was inability to conduct classes as scheduled due to her arrest for retweeting information about an uncoordinated rally on 23 January 2021.
+Despite a letter to management from former colleagues at the Faculty of Computer Science, Vellikok was not reinstated in her position, and the termination of the contract was not seen as "neither political persecution nor a violation of the employee's labor rights."

+At the beginning of 2020, the HSE administration reprimanded Professor Oleg Matveychev for a post on Facebook, considering it unacceptable and containing motives of hostility and hatred.
+Matveychev wrote about citizens with liberal views as "liberal bastards," believing that "We need '37," referring to the Great Purge.
+Even Vladimir Zhirinovsky, the leader of the Liberal Democratic Party of Russia, responded to the professor’s calls, calling for Matveychev to be fired from the Higher School of Economics: "This man can be neither a political scientist nor a teacher."

 People

 Faculty

 Initially, HSE applied for grants to invite foreign scholars who, especially at the beginning of the university's history, had more expertise than local specialists.
 As of 2016, around 11% of the overall number of foreign specialists were professors with a PhD degree.

 Due to collaborations with the Ministry of Economic Development, the university invited ministers of economics and politicians to teach classes and give lectures.
 In the 1990s, the average age of lecturers was 33 years old, by 2011 the number increased to 43 years old.
 Most of the young scholars came from the Russian Academy of Science and the Moscow State University.
 HSE has a competitive system for searching for specialists.
 In the 1990s, due to a generally low salary, most of the professors had several jobs.
 Thus, HSE University introduced the "effective contract" – a financial system to encourage professors to consider the Higher School of Economics as a primary workplace.
 Those who have worked at the university for a long time are granted a status of "honoured professor".